AsiaVision / GettyImages

 • Transfer partner list doesn’t include major carriers like Delta Air Lines and American Airlines

-Who should apply: If you dine out frequently and use public transportation – and also travel regularly but not enough to splurge for a high-end luxury card – the Capital One Venture could be the card for you.
+Who should apply: If you dine out frequently and use public transportation – and also travel regularly but not enough to justify the annual fee on a high-end luxury card – the Capital One Venture card could be the card for you.

 Who should skip: If you’re looking for a wider variety of airline and hotel transfer partners, a travel card from a different issuer may be a better fit.
-But if you’re more so worried about the $95 annual fee, consider the Venture’s no-annual-fee sister card – the Capital One VentureOne Rewards Credit Card.
+Or, if you’re concerned about the $95 annual fee, consider Venture’s no-annual-fee sister card – the Capital One VentureOne Rewards Credit Card.

 Citi Premier Card: Best for bonus categories